 Discovering you have a rodent problem in your home is disturbing and can become dangerous.
-Rats can carry disease directly and indirectly to humans through a variety of methods, including bites, contact with their waste deposits, and via ticks or mites that live on an infected rodent.
+Rats can carry disease directly and indirectly to humans through a variety of methods, including bites, contact with their waste deposits, and via ticks, fleas, or mites that live on an infected rodent.
 Learn how to keep rats away from your living environment by taking action and using some preventive measures.

 How To Keep Rats from Entering Your Home

 Rats are attracted to the inside of your house for two reasons: food and shelter.
 They’re looking for a warm spot to nest during the coldest parts of winter or a safe place to give birth and raise their young.
-They’ll also need a food source during the time they spend in your environment.
+They’ll also need a food and water source during the time they spend in your environment.

 Try these three tips to keep rats out of your home this winter.

 These undesirable houseguests will eat any kind of food that’s available to them.
 Removing food sources is a top way to keep rats away from your home.
 This means keeping a very clean home, as rats will head straight for any trace of food, including the following:

 - Bird seed and animal feed around the property

 - Cereals, rice, and vegetables that are not sealed in airtight containers

 - Traces as small as tiny drops of dried juice stuck to a cabinet door handle